Workflow: Planning

 The decomposition loop

-Planning is itself a loop.
+The decomposition is itself a loop.
 A decomposition that looks clean on first pass often shifts when the steps are structured — dependencies surface, scope questions emerge, assumptions that seemed solid turn out to need validation.

 When a decomposition doesn’t hold, the response depends on why.
 If the research was insufficient — the plan reveals questions that should have been answered already — loop back to research for targeted investigation.
 If the scope is wrong — structuring reveals the task is larger or differently shaped than expected — reshape scope with the human before continuing.
 If the steps just need reordering or regrouping, iterate on the decomposition itself.